 1. What are the objectives, and how do the ideas deliver on them?

 In a good presentation deck, the objectives are listed, early on.
 But some lesser-packaged presentations may not include them.
-It’s important to get these answers from the creatives sharing the work, not other departments jumping in for the save, should the creatives fumble.
+It’s important to get these answers from the creatives sharing the work, not other departments jumping in for the save (should the creatives fumble).
 If the creative team can’t articulate the strategy in presentation form, how can they properly execute against it?
-Hold creatives accountable and send them back for another round if they don’t represent strategy it in the work.
+Hold creatives accountable and send them back for another round if they don’t represent strategy in the work.

 2. What’s the recommend?

 Whether the team has a clear recommend or stumbles upon it, ask them this one-word follow-up to see why they are recommending it.
 And make sure those answers are well-thought out, map back to the objectives and show the full scope of the campaign.
 And if their answer is “PR” it’s a clear signal the team cares more about their own personal recognition than that of the client.
-Keep that in the back of your mind.
+If they say “awareness,” that’s another red flag.
+Keep both answers in mind when the agency contract comes up.

 4. Would you do this?